 Don’t be afraid to use a small brush to help with cleaning.

-Make sure each component is free of dust, not just the fans and intake vents or filters.
+Ensure each component is dust-free, not just the fans and intake vents or filters.

 Caution: Make sure the computer is unplugged and taken outside before considering the cleaning process.
 Also wear a protective covering that you don’t breathe in the dust.
 Eye protection is also important.